wcu201/MusicPlayer1.5/Pods/ID3TagEditor/README.md

 * MacOS
 * Apple Watch
 * Apple TV
+* Linux Ubuntu

-ID3TagEditor is really easy to use.
-To read the ID3 tag of an mp3 file use the `read` method of an instance of the `ID3TagEditor` class.
+To read the ID3 tag of an mp3 file you can choose between two api contained in the `ID3TagEditor` class:
+* `public func read(from path: String) throws -> ID3Tag?`
+* `public func read(mp3: Data) throws -> ID3Tag?`

+Below you can find a sample code of the api usage.

 ```swift
 do {